salihgueler/keyboard_puzzle_dartpad_workshop/step_05/instructions.md

 ```

 > 📝 Here is a task for you!
-You can create your own Intents just like we did before.
+You can create your own Intents just like you did before.

-Next step is to create the actions to connect our shortcuts.
+Next step is to create the actions to connect your shortcuts.

 ```dart
 class _GameState extends State<Game> {